 Verdict

-The iPhone 13 is the clear winner on specs: a faster chip, an OLED display, 5G connectivity, sensor-shift OIS, and a 128 GB base storage are all meaningful upgrades over the iPhone 11.
-If you’re shopping for one of the most durable Apple smartphones without paying flagship prices, a refurbished iPhone 13 hits an exceptional value sweet spot in 2026.
+The iPhone 13 is the clear winner on specs: a faster chip with double the Neural Engine cores, an OLED HDR display, 5G connectivity, sensor-shift stabilization, MagSafe, and 128 GB of base storage are all meaningful upgrades over the iPhone 11.
+If you are shopping for one of the most durable Apple smartphones without paying flagship prices, a refurbished iPhone 13 hits the value sweet spot in 2026, and its longer software runway is what makes it hold that position.

-If you want the most affordable option that still runs virtually every modern app without a hitch, a refurbished iPhone 11 is a compelling buy.
+If you want the most affordable option that still runs virtually every modern app without a hitch, a refurbished iPhone 11 remains a compelling buy, provided you accept a shorter update horizon.
 You can browse the latest prices below.

 For more context, see our best iPhone accessories guide and our iPhone SE 3 vs. iPhone 13 comparison.